-- Ninety percent of a graduate survey respondents will be employed as a entry-level practitioner within 6 months of graduation.
+- Ninety percent or greater of a graduate survey respondents will be employed as a entry-level practitioner within 6 months of graduation.

 - Seventy five percent of the graduate survey respondents will express satisfaction with curriculum, environment, learning resources, support services, and policies.

-- Eighty-five percent of the program graduates will pass the NCLEX on their first attempt.
+- Eighty-five percent or greater of the program graduates will pass the NCLEX on their first attempt.

 Program Student Learning Outcomes: Upon completion of the program, graduates of the Practical Nursing Program will be able to:

 - Use the nursing process to identify the interrelationship among the person, the environment, health, and the role of nursing.